Haar-you/kyopro-lib/library/Mylib/TypicalProblem/IntervalSchedulingProblem/interval_scheduling_k.cpp.md

 <link rel="stylesheet" href="../../../../assets/css/copy-button.css" />

-# :heavy_check_mark: Interval scheduling problem (Allow no more than k intervals to overlap)
+# :x: Interval scheduling problem (Allow no more than k intervals to overlap)

 <a href="../../../../index.html">Back to top page</a>

 * category: <a href="../../../../index.html#a1062884f064c2b3be412505b6627108">Mylib/TypicalProblem/IntervalSchedulingProblem</a>
 * <a href="{{ site.github.repository_url }}/blob/master/Mylib/TypicalProblem/IntervalSchedulingProblem/interval_scheduling_k.cpp">View this file on GitHub</a>
-    - Last commit date: 2020-06-02 05:58:35+09:00
+    - Last commit date: 2020-09-02 21:08:27+09:00